 \subsection{The Basic Setup}

-In this article we focus on the abstract setting of independent, identically distributed (i.i.d.) data.
-Let $\D_n=(X_1,...,X_n)$ be a dataset consisting of $n$ i.i.d. samples, where each $X_i\in\X$ is generated from a common probability measure $P_X$.
+In this article, we focus on the abstract setting of independent, identically distributed (i.i.d.) data.
+Let $\D_n=(X_1,...,X_n)$ be a dataset consisting of $n$ i.i.d. sample points, where each $X_i\in\X$ is generated from a common probability measure $P_X$.

-In a statistical learning task, the goal is to use the data $\D$ to learn a parameter $f$ from within a parameter space $\mathcal{F}$.
+In a statistical learning task, the goal is to use the data $\D$ to learn a parameter $f$ within a parameter space $\mathcal{F}$.
 In classical parametric inference, $\mathcal{F}$ is typically a finite-dimensional Euclidean space.
 In contrast, nonparametric inference allows $\mathcal{F}$ to be an infinite-dimensional functional space.
-The general theory developed in this article encompasses both settings; however, the results are often more relevant and yield richer insights in high-dimensional or infinite-dimensional cases, where the bias-variance trade-off becomes more subtle.
+The general theory developed in this article encompasses both settings; however, the results are often more relevant and yield richer insights in high-dimensional or infinite-dimensional cases, where the bias–variance trade-off becomes more subtle.